 Manila: 1985 – 1993

 Riyadh: 1998 to 2014

 He transferred to Riyadh with new employer in 1998.
 He worked with Al Ajial Co., Ltd., at the 2nd Industrial Area of Riyadh from 1998 to 2007.
 Away from the city of Riyadh, he made his time worthy by organizing sports events in the company where he worked.
-He was also the Liaison of the 200 plus Filipino working in the said company, such as the renewal of passports, application for OECs and securing travel tickets for his co-Filipino employees.
+He was also the Liaison Officer of the 200 plus Filipino working in the said company, such as the renewal of passports, application for OECs and securing travel tickets for his co-Filipino employees.

 The former Ambassador to the Kingdom H.E.
 Bahnarim Guinomla presented him a “Certificate of Appreciation” for his active involvement in the conduct of the OAV registration and absentee voting in Riyadh.

-In 2010, despite of having a new place and a new employer, the nominee still remembers his fellow OFWs and KAKAMPI-KSA members in the Industrial Area where he stayed for many years.
-Last year, January of 2010, KAKAMPI-KSA organized The “OFW Forum”.
-It was held at New Islamic Center, 2nd industrial Area, Riyadh dubbed as “Know Your Rights and Obligations as OFW in the Kingdom.”
-The forum was initiated under the on-site Labor Education Program of the Philippine Embassy, POLO & OWWA under the supervision of the then POLO Labor Attache Rustico Dela Fuente and Welfare Officer Atty.
-Cesar Chavez.
+In 2010, despite of having a new place and a new employer, the blogger still remember his fellow OFWs and friends in the Industrial Area where he stayed for many years.
+January of 2010, KAKAMPI-KSA organized a new “OFW Forum” dubbed as “Know Your Rights and Obligations as OFW in the Kingdom.”
+It was held at New Islamic Center, 2nd industrial Area, Riyadh.

 He was then on the receiving end of encouragement from colleagues in the Industrial Areas in Riyadh and community leaders in Saudi Arabia and so with his many readers at home and from fellow bloggers, OFW Advocates, friends, relatives and loved ones.